Why isn’t mindfulness working for me?

 “Meditation practice isn’t about trying to throw ourselves away and become something better, it’s about befriending who we are,” the world famous American meditation teacher and author Pema Chodron said.
 Chodron, was a stressed-out schoolteacher called Deirdre Blomfield-Brown until she was crippled by depression following the end of her second marriage in the 1970s.

 So how does Chodron, one of the world’s foremost experts do it?

 “You just sit down with yourself,” Chodron told Oprah in a 2008 interview.

 “It’s a way of being completely open to whatever is happening in your mind, and you realize your mind is wild and crazy and all over the place.
 The instruction is so simple: Just keep coming back to your breath.
 Then you say, “This is almost impossible!”

 “It isn’t, but I know how hard it is.”

-Initially it will be hard, so like anything, practice makes perfect.
+Initially, it will be hard – even Chodron admits her children sometimes found her uptight.
+So like anything, practice makes perfect.

-In general terms, if we feel like quitting after a few days we are expecting too much too soon.
+In general, terms, if we feel like quitting after a couple of days we are expecting too much too soon.

-“You might call it beginner’s uncomfortability,” says Marc Richardson, psychologist with Financial Mindfulness.
+“You might call it beginner’s uncomfortability,” says Andrew Fleming, Founder & CEO with Financial Mindfulness.